kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - 'Fork' [prosemirror-example-setup](https://github.com/prosemirror/prosemirror-example-setup)
 - An editor called [tiptap](https://tiptap.scrumpy.io/) that's based on Prosemirror but built for Vuejs.
 The codebase actually has very few bits of Vuejs.
 So you can find lots of helpful Prosemirror-specific snippets there(thanks guys!).

-So in keeping with the spirit of this learning journey, I have extracted the rich-text editor of Sametable in a CodeSandBox:
+In keeping with the spirit of this learning journey, I have extracted the rich-text editor of Sametable in a CodeSandBox:

 [https://codesandbox.io/s/compassionate-montalcini-gcgwc](https://codesandbox.io/s/compassionate-montalcini-gcgwc)